Safety at schools

 Instructional lunches—a period where students are programmed to eat lunch while receiving instruction—will remain an option this year in schools where space constraints make it impossible for students to otherwise eat lunch safely.
 Your school’s COVID-19 building response team needs to be part of the conversation with your principal if your school believes it needs to use this option.

 These instructional lunches may be programmed only if other strategies—such as using the cafeteria or other common areas or eating lunch outdoors—are not able to meet the safety needs.
-A teacher’s classroom can only be used for an instructional lunch if it can accommodate three feet of physical distance between people.
 See the UFT-DOE agreement on instructional lunches »

 How will teachers who are assigned an instructional lunch period be compensated?
 How will it affect their schedule?